2021 will probably be remembered as the year when carbon finance emerged as a talking point among a wide range of industries.

 While there are no barriers to entry, the lack of transparency in transactions and insufficient understanding of how carbon finance works have kept many potentially interested players at bay.

-However, the growing interest in understanding voluntary carbon markets, as well as the efforts of several players to scale and standardize operations, suggest that carbon finance will soon be able to attract new entrants and increase in size.
+However, the growing interest in understanding voluntary carbon markets, as well as the efforts of several players to scale and standardize operations, suggests that carbon finance will soon be able to attract new entrants and increase in size.